Vegan Roasted Cauliflower Soup with Potatoes, Lemon & Rosemary

 Instructions

-• Remove the core from the cauliflower and chop it into rough florets.
-Place the florets into a 9 x 13 glass baking dish.
+- Remove the core from the cauliflower and chop it into rough florets.
+Place the florets onto a large baking sheet.

-• Chop the potatoes into pieces about half the size of the cauliflower florets and toss them into the baking dish as well.
+- Chop the potatoes into pieces about half the size of the cauliflower florets and toss them onto the baking sheet as well.

-• Chop the onions into rough 1-2 inch pieces and toss them into the dish.
+- Chop the onions into rough 1-2 inch pieces and toss them onto the baking sheet.
 It doesn't matter if the onion layers stick to each other.

-• Sprinkle the rosemary leaves over the vegetables in the dish.
+- Sprinkle the rosemary leaves over the vegetables.
 Liberally salt the vegetables and season with pepper to taste.
 Add the oil and toss the vegetables until evenly coated with the oil, rosemary, and seasoning.

-• Roast vegetables for about an hour, flipping and tossing them here and there with a spatula/spoon to promote even browning.
-When done, remove from the oven and pour the lemon juice over the hot vegetables (I just drop the lemon half into the warm pan when I'm done so that it can release some oil too).
+- Roast vegetables for about an hour, flipping and tossing them here and there with a spatula/spoon to promote even browning.
+You should have deep caramelization.
+When done, remove the from the oven and set aside the garlic foil packet.
+Pour the lemon juice over the hot vegetables (I just drop the lemon half into the warm pan when I'm done so that it can release some oil too).
 Using your spatula, toss the vegetables with the lemon juice, scraping the browned bits off the bottom.

-• Once the vegetables are cool enough for you to handle, start blending them in batches with the vegetable stock.
-Purée until smooth and pour into a big soup pot.
-Continue blending in batches until you've used up everything.
-Heat the larg pot full of puréed soup over medium heat until it comes to a boil.
-Add more stock or water to thin the soup out if necessary and adjust seasoning to taste.
+- Once the vegetables are cool enough for you to handle, add a portion of them to an upright blender along with some vegetable stock.
+Remove the roasted garlic from the foil and squeeze all of the roasted cloves into the blender as well.
+Keep doing this in batches until you've blended everything up.
+Transfer the blended soup to a large pot.
+Heat the large pot over medium heat until it comes to a boil.
+Add more stock or water to thin the soup if necessary and adjust seasoning to taste (more lemon, salt, pepper etc).
 Serve hot with optional garnishes.

 I’ve made and shared your recipe for years.
 It’s one of my all-time favorites.
 You used to include excellent advice about the lemon juice: This is one case where more isn’t necessarily better, and the amount you listed is just right.
 It brightens the flavor without making the soup taste too acidic.